 Wiley will not charge fees to authors covered by the agreement.
-The Publish and Read (PAR) fees and Gold Open Access APCs related to the agreement* will be paid centrally via institutions.
+The Publish and Read (PAR) fee for publications in hybrid journals and the APCs for publications in gold OA journals* related to the agreement are paid centrally via Projekt DEAL and the participating institutions.

-*Some institutional funding policies may differ for gold OA APCs.
+*Some institutional funding policies may differ for gold and/or hybrid open access APCs.
 Please check with your library for any exceptions.

-As a requirement of the DEAL agreement, the statement ‘Open Access funding enabled and organized by Projekt DEAL’ will be added automatically to the acknowledgment section of your paper.
+Please note that as a requirement of the Projekt DEAL agreement, the statement ‘Open Access funding enabled and organized by Projekt DEAL’ will be added automatically to the acknowledgment section of your paper.
 This information is for identification purposes only to help assign your article to the correct institution should you select the open access option, and it will not affect any information in the published article.

 Please contact your university or library with questions.